Separating Quantum and Classical Advice with Good Codes: Introduction

-Our separation, in addition to admitting a much simpler proof, has an additional benefit over the result of \cite{BHNZ25}: our more structured oracle problem is naturally associated with a $\TFNP$ problem, allowing us to lift our result to provide the \textbf{first unconditional classical oracle separation} between $\BQP/\qpoly$ from $\BQP/\poly$ in a straightforward manner.\footnote{A similar idea appeared in \cite{LLPY23}, where a variant of the Yamakawa-Zhandry problem was used to give a separation between quantum and classical advice for algorithms which are only allowed classical access to all oracles.
-As we will see later, our separation strictly improves on this result since we rule out all $\BQP/\poly$ algorithms with \emph{quantum} oracle access while only requiring a single classical query given quantum advice.} \begin{theorem}[Informal] There exists a classical oracle $\Oo$ such that $\BQP^{\Oo}/\qpoly \not\subseteq \BQP^{\Oo}/\poly$. \end{theorem} In fact, our oracle separates $\NP^{\Oo} \cap \coNP^{\Oo} \cap \BQP^{\Oo}/\qpoly$ from $\BQP^{\Oo}/\poly$, which seems to indicate a structural difference between our oracle and separations based on spectral Forrelation \cite{Zha24,BHNZ25} or expander mixing \cite{Lut11,NN24,LMY25}, which feel like they originate from $\QMA$-complete problems.
+Our separation, in addition to admitting a much simpler proof, has an additional benefit over the result of \cite{BHNZ25}: our more structured oracle allows us to lift our result to provide the \textbf{first unconditional classical oracle separation} between $\BQP/\qpoly$ from $\BQP/\poly$ in a straightforward manner.\footnote{A similar idea appeared in \cite{LLPY23}, where a variant of the Yamakawa-Zhandry problem was used to give a separation between quantum and classical advice for algorithms which are only allowed classical access to all oracles.
+As we will see later, our separation strictly improves on this result since we rule out all $\BQP/\poly$ algorithms with \emph{quantum} oracle access while only requiring a single classical query given quantum advice.} \begin{theorem}[Informal] There exists a classical oracle $\Oo$ such that $\BQP^{\Oo}/\qpoly \not\subseteq \BQP^{\Oo}/\poly$. \end{theorem} In fact, our oracle separates $\NP^{\Oo} \cap \coNP^{\Oo} \cap \BQP^{\Oo}/\qpoly$ from $\BQP^{\Oo}/\poly$, indicating a structural difference between our oracle and those based on spectral Forrelation \cite{Zha24,BHNZ25} or expander mixing \cite{Lut11,NN24,LMY25}, which appear to originate from $\QMA$-complete problems.